 - These oral tablets contain atorvastatin as an active substance and belong to the class of medicines called statins.
 This product helps to decrease levels of “bad” cholesterol and triglycerides and to increase a level of “good” cholesterol by reducing production of cholesterol by the liver.
 The use of this medication can help to lower a risk of heart diseases and to prevent heart attacks and strokes.

 - This product includes simvastatin as an active ingredient.
-It is produced in the form of oral tablets.
-Similar to the previous drug, Zocor belongs to statins and normalizes cholesterol levels by lowering an amount of cholesterol produced by the liver.
-Its use contributes to prevention of heart problems as well.
+Like the previous drug, Zoсor belongs to statins and normalizes cholesterol levels by reducing the amount of cholesterol produced by the liver.
+Its use also contributes to the prevention of heart disease.

 - These oral pills belong to statins as well.
 They contain the active substance rosuvastatin.
 The mechanism of action of this drug is identical to that of the previous two products.